w3f/polkadot-wiki/docs/learn/how-to/change-controller-account.md

     Controller accounts are being deprecated.
 You can still use existing ones for now, but creating new ones is no longer possible.

-    It is recommended to set your stash account as its own controller as described below.
+    It's recommended to set your stash account as its own controller as described below.

 This article explains how to undo the connection between your stash and controller account by setting the stash account as its own controller using Polkadot Developer Interface.